 Extra Products I’d Add for Interview Makeup

-- Probably at least two shades of neutral eyeshadow, one for a touch of color over my entire lower lid, and one for a bit of contouring in my eyelid crease.
+Probably at least two shades of neutral eyeshadow, one for a touch of color over my entire lower lid, and one for a bit of contouring in my eyelid crease.
 Right now I really like two old colors I’ve had for a while, both from Bobbi Brown: Bronzed Pink (for base) and Cognac (for the crease).
 Another option: this very popular palette from Urban Decay.

-- Brow pencil (and definitely well-groomed eybrows).
+Brow pencil (and definitely well-groomed eybrows).
 Even though I’m a brunette, I feel like the brown colors are always too overwhelming, so I usually choose a blonde pencil.
 I’m kind of on the hunt for a new one here, to be honest — Anastasia is fine for now.
 2017 Update: I like Glossier’s Boy Brow, but it takes a bit of getting used to — don’t try to use it for the first time the day of an interview!

-Just to contrast interview makeup from workday makeup from OTHER makeup: for desk to dinner makeup I might touch up my concealer with something like Touche Eclat, or add something with more sparkle like Nars the Multiple in Orgasm.
+Just to contrast interview makeup from workday makeup from makeup looks for different occasions: for desk to dinner makeup I might touch up my concealer with something like Touche Eclat, or add something with more sparkle like Nars the Multiple in Orgasm.